Treating Cat and Dog Allergies in Plano, TX

 - Autoimmune disorders (in which the immune system attacks the body’s own organs and tissues)

-How We Can Treat Pet Allergies in Plano
+How We Can Treat Your Pet's Allergies in Plano, TX

 Allergies are complicated.
 Therefore, it may take time to find a solution to your pet’s problems.
 Luckily, we offer diagnostics for detecting and understanding allergies and their related issues.
 We can do bloodwork, take tissue samples, and more to see how we can treat your pet’s symptoms.
 You can also expect a discussion about potential allergens around your home and other places your pet has been—you just never know!